oruga-ui/oruga/packages/docs/components/Modal.md

 ## Modal component

-> Classic modal overlay to include any content you may need
+> Classic modal overlay to include any content you may need.

 ```html
 <o-modal></o-modal>